Master of Science in Speech-Language Pathology

 Email: sscripture@worcester.edu

 Worcester State University offers a graduate program leading to a Master’s Degree in Speech-Language Pathology.
 This program is designed to provide a high caliber academic and clinical program for the preparation of speech-language pathologists.
 The program prepares students for positions in public schools, skilled nursing facilities, rehabilitation centers, hospitals, speech-language-hearing clinics, special-care facilities, and private practice.
 The Master of Science (M.S.) education program in speech-language pathology residential at Worcester State University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
 The program is also approved by the Massachusetts Department of Elementary and Secondary Education.
-Application forms may be obtained online at www.worcester.edu.
+Please apply and submit your application on the CSDCAS website.
 Admission is considered for the summer start only.

 Admissions Requirements